 What Does It Mean to Sell a Put?

-Buying calls and puts are pretty routine but do you know how to sell a put?
-The great thing about options are the fact that they give you options.
+Selling a put means selling someone the right but not the obligation to have you buy 100 shares of a company at a specific price before an agreed-upon date.
+Buying calls and puts is routine, but do you know how to sell a put?
+The great thing about options is the fact that they give you options.

 Options give you the right but not the obligation to buy and sell stocks at a certain price within a certain time.
 One contract controls 100 shares.
 As a result, they’re cheaper than trading stocks.

 You’re paying the premium to control stocks without actually having to own them.
 However, you can use options trading to, in fact, end up with the actual shares at the price you bought the premium for.